 Doorways will address human scale and comfort and therefore head height for such openings may fall into the range of 8' to 12'.

 Roof Treatments

-Buildings that strive to be iconic will be focused on how the top of the building meets the sky.
-Roof expressions in Scottsdale Towne Square is encouraged to be dynamic in a way that supports and improves the skyline.
+Roof expressions in Scottsdale Towne Square are required to be dynamic in a way that supports and improves the skyline.
 Variation in expression, texture, and height is encouraged.

 ARCHITECTURAL DESIGN GUIDELINES OPEN SPACE DESIGN

 PETER DEISE